 As beauty editors, we get inundated with product pitches claiming to "heal" our hair.
 But the reality is that these formulas just gloss over the rough patches and damaged bits, filling them in or coating them so they look smoother — they don't actually do anything for hair's structural integrity.
 That was before Olaplex hit the scene.

-My bullshit meter was on full alert when I went in to try the treatment for myself — I've been burned before with so-called reparative treatments and didn't have high hopes for this unicorn of hair color.
+My bullshit meter was on full alert when I went in to try the treatment for myself — I've been burned before with so-called reparative treatments and didn't have high hopes for this unicorn of hair colour.
 I made an appointment with Olaplex ambassador Chad Kenyon to get my blond on and prepared to be underwhelmed.

 Kenyon walked me through the process, noting that there were three parts to the Olaplex system, conveniently called No. 1, No. 2, and No. 3.
-The first part of the treatment, No. 1 (in case you were unclear on the numerical order), is mixed into the bleach, powder lightener, or hair color, and applied to the hair.
+The first part of the treatment, No. 1 (in case you were unclear on the numerical order), is mixed into the bleach, powder lightener, or hair colour, and applied to the hair.
 What No. 1 does, Kenyon says, is repair the disulfide bonds that are separated as a result of chemical treatments or heat styling.
-"Those bonds are separated and momentarily broken to achieve a different color or hair texture," says Kenyon.
+"Those bonds are separated and momentarily broken to achieve a different colour or hair texture," says Kenyon.
 "Numbers 1, 2, and 3 all rebuild those bonds."

-Don't call it a conditioning treatment. "[No. 3] conditions and that’s synonymous with moisturizing," says Kenyon.
+Don't call it a conditioning treatment. "[No. 3] conditions and that’s synonymous with moisturising," says Kenyon.
 "We all need moisture in our hair, but No. 3 does something completely different.
 It’s in no way, shape, or form a conditioning treatment.
 It’s reparative — it rebuilds broken hair and it will reconnect those [broken disulfide] bonds."

 As far as different hair textures go, Kenyon says Olaplex works for everyone.
 No, seriously: curly, thick, fine — it helps them all.
 Kenyon explains that by repairing broken bonds, Olaplex is returning your hair to its natural state.
 That means it will help reduce frizz, dullness, and even make curls more defined.